Dorsal interossei of the hand

-In human anatomy, the dorsal interossei (DI) are four muscles in the back of the hand that act to abduct (spread) the index, middle, and ring fingers away from the hand's midline (ray of middle finger) and assist in flexion at the metacarpophalangeal joints and extension at the interphalangeal joints of the index, middle and ring fingers.
+In human anatomy, the dorsal interossei (DI) are four muscles in the back of the hand that act to abduct (spread) the index, middle, and ring fingers away from the hand's midline (ray of middle finger) and assist in flexion at the metacarpophalangeal joints and extension at the interphalangeal joints of the index, middle, and ring fingers.

 Structure

 There are four dorsal interossei in each hand.
 They are specified as 'dorsal' to contrast them with the palmar interossei, which are located on the anterior side of the metacarpals.

-The dorsal interosseous muscles are bipennate, with each muscle arising by two heads from the adjacent sides of the metacarpal bones, but more extensively from the metacarpal bone of the finger into which the muscle is inserted.
+Anatomically, the dorsal interosseous muscles are bipennate, with each muscle arising by two heads from the adjacent sides of the metacarpal bones, but more extensively from the metacarpal bone of the finger into which the muscle is inserted.
 They are inserted into the bases of the proximal phalanges and into the extensor expansion of the corresponding extensor digitorum tendon.
 The middle digit has two dorsal interossei insert onto it while the first digit (thumb) and the fifth digit (little finger) have none.
-Each finger is provided with two interossei (palmar or dorsal), with the exception of the little finger, in which the abductor digiti minimi muscle takes the place of one of the dorsal interossei.
+Additionally, each finger is provided with two interossei (palmar or dorsal), with the exception of the little finger, in which the abductor digiti minimi muscle takes the place of one of the dorsal interossei.

 The first dorsal interosseous muscle is larger than the others.
 Between its two heads, the radial artery passes from the back of the hand into the palm.
-Between the heads of dorsal interossei two, three, and four, a perforating branch from the deep palmar arch is transmitted.
+Additionally, between the heads of dorsal interossei two, three, and four, a perforating branch from the deep palmar arch is transmitted.